Aashiqui 2

-Aashiqui 2 is a 2013 Indian Hindi-language musical romantic drama film directed by Mohit Suri, and produced by Bhushan Kumar and Mukesh Bhatt under the T-Series Films and Vishesh Films production banners.
+Aashiqui 2 is a 2013 Indian Hindi-language musical romantic drama film directed by Mohit Suri, and jointly produced by Bhushan Kumar and Mukesh Bhatt under the T-Series Films and Vishesh Films production banners.
 It is a spiritual successor to the 1990 musical film Aashiqui.
 The film stars Aditya Roy Kapur and Shraddha Kapoor, with Shaad Randhawa and Mahesh Thakur in supporting roles.
 The film centers on a turbulent romantic relationship between a failing singer, Rahul Jaykar, and his protege, aspiring singer Aarohi Keshav Shirke, which is affected by Rahul's issues with alcohol abuse and temperament.

 It is an adaptation of both the original 1937 version and the 1976 remake of A Star is Born.
 (Note: The 1937 film is in the public domain and was based on the film What Price Hollywood?
 (1932), itself adapted from a story by Adela Rogers St. Johns, who loosely based her plot on the experiences of actress Colleen Moore and her husband, alcoholic producer John McCormick, and the life and death of director Tom Forman, who committed suicide following a nervous breakdown.)
 There were initially several concerns in the Indian media that it could not live up to the high standards and success of the original.
 Production of the film began in 2011, with the principal photography taking place in Cape Town, Goa and Mumbai on a budget of ₹15 crore.

 Aashiqui 2 was released on 26 April 2013 in India, and became a commercial success at the box-office despite featuring newcomers, and was one of the highest-grossing Hindi films of 2013, earning over ₹100 crore and within the first four weeks, ending both Kapur's and Kapoor's early years of struggle for recognition.
-Eventually, it became the highest grossing production for the Bhatt brothers and the Vishesh Films banner.
-The soundtrack also proved very popular; the songs "Tum Hi Ho" and "Sunn Raha Hai" topped the charts across various platforms in India.
-It is often cited as one of the best albums of the decade.
+Eventually, it became the highest grossing production for the Bhatt brothers and the Vishesh Films banner, until Awarapan 2 surpassed it in 2026.
+Since its release in 2013, it has gained cult status among audiences, with its soundtrack album topping the charts and proving to be a phenomenal success, marking a career breakthrough for Arijit Singh as a leading singer.

 The film was remade in Telugu as Nee Jathaga Nenundali (2014).